-However, if you find the perfect image and it has a Creative Commons license (denoted CC followed by other letters), you may be able to include it in your blog post.
-Artists publish their work with Creative Commons licences when they want to specify the situations where their work can be shared.
+However, if you find the perfect image and it has a Creative Commons license (denoted by CC followed by other letters), you may be able to include it in your blog post.
+Artists publish their work with Creative Commons licenses when they want to specify the situations where their work can be shared.

 When in doubt, refer to the infographic below to determine whether you’re allowed to use a certain image.
 If you’re unsure and can’t ask the author, it’s best to err on the side of caution and look for other options or create your own original image.

 Using images found on social media can feel like forbidden territory.
 But in reality, they’re not always off-limits.